 - Contains Long Lasting vitamin C

-Are you looking for the most natural product possible?
-You’ve hit jackpot here.
 Kaytee offers only natural grains and seeds with no artificial flavors or colors.
 The ingredients are high quality with long-lasting amounts of vitamin C, which is important for the guinea pig.
-The packet indicates that it is suitable for everyday feeding, which is perfect for the guinea pig’s needs.
+The packet also indicates that it is suitable for everyday feeding, which is perfect for the guinea pig’s needs.

-Oasis Vita-Drops Concentrated High Potency Pure C for Guinea Pigs
+4. Oasis Vita-Drops Concentrated High Potency Pure C

 - Vita drops is a convenient way to assure that guinea pig is receiving the fresh vitamin C they require daily